pculture/bcp47-json/README.markdown

 bcp47-json
 ==========

-JSON versions of the [IANA BCP47 Language Subtag Registry](reg).
+JSON versions of the [IANA BCP47 Language Subtag Registry][reg].
 Copy them and get on with your life instead of dealing with yet another custom text-based data format.